shanike/c-lab/mmn14/README.md

 = list of all labels that were `.entry`ed

-- after first pass, increment each label's address in `labels_table` by IC+100

 - on second pass, if encountered an `.entry` directive -> then find and update the label in `labels_table` to have feature_type of `ENTRY`
 - **OR** on first pass, if encountered an `.entry` directive -> then add the label to (a new) `entry_labels_table`.